 - One of Miller Lite's "Man Law" commercials had the Men of the Square Table debating whether crushing cans on your forehead was macho or just moronic.
 They decided on moronic.

-- Head crushing was the subject of a Miller Lite commercial back in the late 80s.
+- Head crushing was the subject of a commercial back in the late '80s.
 Former Bears safety Gary Fencik did the crushing while making comments about being known for "using your head" (Fencik graduated from Yale).
-Another patron tries to imitate him, and knocks himself cold.
+Another patron tries to imitate him and knocks himself cold.

 - One Pepsi commercial had can-crushing as a final test for initiates in a Buddhist monastery.

 - An Australian beer ad had a similar in spirit version where a tough guy attempting to impress a pretty girl in a midriff top on the other side of the bar opens his beer bottle with his eye socket.
 The unimpressed girl picks up her beer, holds it below bar level so it is out of sight, and twists it before holding up her open bottle.
 The tough guy is visibly shocked until the girl stands up revealing that she had opened it with her navel.

 - A prop comedian once demonstrated the ultimate way to one-up tough guys who crush beer cans on their foreheads: He showed a beer can, crushed it against his forehead, and subsequently un-crushed it by inflating it back to its original shape.